wcst/end-pool/README.md

   //
   endPool.listenForEndOf(shaker, 3, function () {
     // .shaker has finished its 3 transitions
-    // NOTE: the context passed back to the callback is the element itself
+    // NOTE: The callback is executed in the context of the element itself
-    //      so you can do something like: this.innerHTML = 'done!'; (although I don't know why you would) });
+    //      so you can do something like:
+    //          this.innerHTML = 'done!';
+    //      (although I don't know why you would)
+  });

   // Listen for all transitions to finish on all items